U-Abhishek/mapping_boston_streets/README.md

   <p><em>Left: Real-time odometry trajectory estimation | Right: Point cloud segmentation and feature extraction</em></p>
 </div>

-## 🗺️ Boston Streets Dataset

-This implementation has been specifically tested and optimized for:

-- **Urban environments** with buildings, vehicles, and pedestrians
-- **Varied terrain** including hills, intersections, and road conditions
-- **Dynamic obstacles** typical of city driving scenarios
-- **GPS-denied areas** where LiDAR-based localization is critical

 ## 🔧 Customization

 ### Adding New Sensors